ttsiodras/MiniForth/README.md

 I haven't done anything even *remotely* close to this in decades...
 I *loved* building it.

-I hacked for a week *(afternoons after work, and the weekend)* ...
-...and proudly present: mini-Forth - in portable C++ :-)
+The rainy afternoon turned into a week-long hackfest *(was looking forward every day to the post-work FORTH-tinkering in the afternoon...)*

+The result: a tiny, mini, micro Forth.
+In portable C++ :-)<br>
+It has...

 - basic arithmetic
-- star-slash
+- star-slash (double-word accurate muldiv)
 - literals
 - constants
 - variables
 - string printing
-- reseting,
+- reseting
 - comments
 - nested DO/LOOP
 - comparisons